manaakiwhenua/nzsluc/README.md

 Some classification systems are intended only to capture "primary" land use for geographic entities, typically defined in economic terms.
 Some classification systems allow for the encoding of multiple uses, but in such a way that information about the primary land use is lost.
 (For example, the _ratings valuation rules_, LINZ S30300, allow for "multiple use" classes without the ability to encode the component uses.)

-Data schemas for land sue classification systems produced under this framework shall be designed in such a way that multiple uses can be recorded, without loss of information.
+Data schemas for land use classification systems produced under this framework shall be designed in such a way that multiple uses can be recorded, without loss of information.
 This may be as a primary/secondary distinction, an enumeration, or some other form of attribution; but it must be possible in some fashion.

-### Source information
+### Provenance

 The value of land use data is enhanced when information is available regarding provenance.
 This relates to the epistemological foundation of land use data: how it is that we know the land use.
 Within the data schema of a classification system, it must be possible to record provenance information, including (but not limited to) if applicable:
     - the geographic scale of any input data